 From the BOM popup shown below you can save your system BOM to MS Excel (.xls:)

-Well that’s how I quickly create a programmable controller BOM.
-If you have any comments or questions please feel free to use the “leave a reply” form at the bottom of this page.
+Well that's how I quickly create a programmable controller BOM.
+If you have any comments or questions please feel free to use the “post a comment or question” link below.